 Best Reverse Osmosis System (RO/DI Unit)

 BRS 4 Stage Reverse Osmosis RO/DI System.
 A Reverse Osmosis System is designed to treat your tap water and remove all impurities.
 This unit is extremely effective and also very simple to use.
 The system comes already 100% assembled.
 There are many huge benefits to using a reverse osmosis deionization system or “RO/DI”.
-Basically even though your tap water may look clean and clear, it contains tons of undesirable minerals and cleaning agents that can cause illness to your tanks inhabitants as well as increased amounts of unwanted algae in your aquarium.
+Basically, even though your tap water may look clean and clear, it contains tons of undesirable minerals and cleaning agents that can cause illness to your tanks inhabitants as well as increased amounts of unwanted algae in your aquarium.
 If you are serious about reef-keeping and don’t want to have ongoing battles with nuisance algae, then we strongly suggest picking up a reverse osmosis system.
 There are many options for different systems.
-We suggest the BRS system for it’s high quality, relatively low price tag, and the high availability for replacement parts.
-This unit is available in 3 different configurations starting at $149 for the basic unit, $199 with included pressure gauge, rinse valve, and electronic monitor that displays in parts per million just how pure the water coming out is, and at $239 it included those features plus an extra membrane that increases the output from 75 gallons per day up to 150 gallons per day, this extra membrane will also double the life before the membrane needs to be replaced.
+We suggest the BRS system for its high quality, relatively low price tag, and the high availability for replacement parts.
+This unit is available in 3 different configurations starting at $149 for the basic unit, $199 with included pressure gauge, rinse valve, an electronic monitor that displays in parts per million just how pure the water coming out is, and at $239 it included those features plus an extra membrane that increases the output from 75 gallons per day up to 150 gallons per day, this extra membrane will also double the life before the membrane needs to be replaced.
 All the systems will get the job done but we recommend either of the systems that have the TDS monitor attached.
-This will show you just how impure your tap water is and will let you know when the the system’s cartridges are in need of replacement:
+This will show you just how impure your tap water is and will let you know when the system’s cartridges are in need of replacement:

-ARC Reef Tips: If you don’t yet have an RO/DI system you can purchase distilled water from your local supermarket and use that in the mean time.
+ARC Reef Tips: If you don’t yet have an RO/DI system you can purchase distilled water from your local supermarket and use that in the meantime.
 Distilled water costs on average about 79 cents per gallon, but in the long run purchasing an RO/DI unit will be more cost effective, not to mention will be a lot less lugging around of heavy jugs.

 Retail Price: $224.99+ Click here to purchase.